 In the first place, Cranford is in possession of the Amazons; all the holders of houses above a certain rent are women.
 If a married couple come to settle in the town, somehow the gentleman disappears; he is either fairly frightened to death by being the only man in the Cranford parties, or he is accounted for by being with his regiment, his hip, or closely engaged in business all the week in the great neighbouring commercial town of Drumble, distant only twenty miles on a railroad.
 In short, whatever does become of the gentlemen, they are not at Cranford.

-amazons funny humor literature men ownership people property rural-society village-life women
+women funny humor literature people men ownership property amazons

 Your husband this morning!
 Mine tonight!
 What do you take him for?''A man' smiled Cynthia.
 'And therefore, if you won't let me call him changeable, I'll coin a word and call him consolable.